 Verification of the disinfection process is demonstrated by testing treated water samples for indicators of bacteriological contamination.
-Throughout 2020 over 200 water samples were collected at the water treatment plant and from various locations in the distribution system.
-With only one sample showing indicator of adverse water quality.
+Throughout 2021 over 200 water samples were collected at the water treatment plant and from various locations in the distribution system.
+With no samples showing indicator of adverse water quality.